 On August 13, 2008, the Company received a staff deficiency letter from The Nasdaq Stock Market ("Nasdaq") indicating that, for the prior 30 consecutive days, the bid price for Newtek's common stock had closed below the minimum \$1.00 per share requirement for continued inclusion on the Nasdaq Global Market under Marketplace Rule 4450(a)(5) (the "Rule").
 In accordance with Marketplace Rule 4450(e)(2), the Company was given 180 calendar days, or until February 9, 2009, to regain compliance with the Rule.
 The letter also indicated that if the Company did not regain compliance by February 9, 2009, Nasdaq would provide written notification that Newtek's common stock will be delisted.
 On October 16, 2008, Nasdaq announced that it was suspending the rules requiring a minimum \$1.00 closing bid price and a minimum market value of publicly held shares until December 19, 2008, and on December 19, 2008 the suspension was extended until April 20, 2009, at which time the Rule will begin to run again.
 On July 13, 2009 the Company received another letter from the NASDAQ stating that the Company will have until November 27, 2009 to regain compliance.
 The Company can regain compliance, either during the suspension or during the compliance period resuming after the suspension, by achieving a \$1 closing bid price for a minimum of 10 consecutive trading days.
 At the current market price, the Company would not regain compliance, and there can be no assurance that the Company would be able to do so by November 27, 2009.
+However, the Company and its Board of Directors are considering steps that could be taken either to achieve compliance or obtain additional time within which to achieve compliance by that date.
 If the Company is unable to regain compliance, it faces delisting.
 In the event that the common stock is delisted, there can be no assurance that an active public market for our stock can be sustained or that current trading levels can be sustained or not diminished.